 Students are admitted to the nursing programs once a year and start their program in the fall semester.
 The application procedure is as follows:

-- Complete a separate Intent to Apply to a Nursing Program form for each program by January 15.
+- Complete a separate Intent to Apply to a Nursing Program form for each program by January 15 (or the next business day, if January 15 falls on the weekend or a holiday).
 The form can be found online for the Associate Degree (RN) program or the Practical Nursing program.
 Forms that are submitted after the January 15 deadline will be considered late.
 Late applications are considered for admission after all other applications only if there is space in the program.
 Applicants will receive written acknowledgement that their Intent to Apply form has been received.
 The Intent to Apply to a Nursing Program Forms for the A.S. in Nursing and C.A. in Practical Nursing will be accepted from November 1 to January 15.

-- Arrange to take the Test of Essential Academic Skills V (TEAS V) examination.
-Preregistration for the TEAS V is required.
-Information regarding registration, cost and testing dates and times for the TEAS V is available on the nursing website at TEAS V Exam Information.¬† Applicants for both the A.S. in Nursing, and the C.A. in Practical Nursing must submit a printed copy of one set of TEAS V test scores to the Nursing & Allied Health Division by January 15.¬† Students who have taken the TEAS V examination multiple times must select the one set of test scores they would like to include as part of their application.¬† For more information call the Nursing & Allied Health Division office at (808) 934-2650.
+- Arrange to take the Test of Essential Academic Skills (TEAS) examination.
+Preregistration for the TEAS is required.
+Information regarding registration, cost and testing dates and times for the TEAS is available on the nursing website at TEAS Exam Information.
+Applicants for both the A.S. in Nursing, and the C.A. in Practical Nursing must submit a printed copy of one set of TEAS test scores to the Nursing & Allied Health Division by January 15.
+Applicants must wait a minimum of 30 days before retaking the TEAS.
+Applicants are also limited to taking the TEAS no more than 3 times per calendar year.
+Students who have taken the TEAS examination multiple times must select the one set of test scores they would like to include as part of their application.
+For more information call the Nursing & Allied Health Division office at (808) 934-2650.